petitnau/algoml/contracts/amm/README.md

 }
 ```

-The dep_lock function has a single parameter: the lower bound on how many minted_token they can receive.
+The `dep` function has a single parameter: the lower bound on how many minted_token they can receive.
 To call this function, the user must send two payments to the escrow: one of the token `t0`, and one of the token `t1` (much alike the create function).
 When these tokens are added to the escrow account, the ratio between the tokens `t0` and `t1` must not change, and therefore, the ratio between the amount of tokens `t0` sent, and the amount of tokens `t1` sent, must be the same as the ratio between `r0` and `r1`.
-The function, also checks that the lower bound is respected (`v0 / glob.r0 * glob.minted_supply >= lowb`).
+The function, also checks that the lower bound of received minted tokens tokens is respected (`v0 / glob.r0 * glob.minted_supply >= lowb`).
 If this check fails, the function is not called.

 When the function is called succesfully, the `minted_supply` gets increased by the amount of `minted_tokens` that the AMM will reserve for the user (even though the AMM still hasn't sent those tokens), and the `minted_reserved` gets increased by the same amount.